ondrejnantl/MRI-Ischemic-Lesion-Seg-UNet/README.md

   University of Technology.

 * Text of the thesis is also a part of this repository - Ondrej_Nantl_SP.pdf - only in Czech.

+* For running code from this repository you need to install PyTorch, nibabel, numpy, matplotlib, tqdm.

 * For usage the models (files with .pb suffix) shall be loaded using torch.load.